vain/awesome-vain/README.md

 	vain.widgets.terminal = "xterm"

 Some widgets require a terminal, so you need to set that as well.
+`terminal` may also be a lua function that accepts one parameter.
+Something like this:

+	function footerm(cmd)
+        awful.util.spawn("xterm -e " .. cmd)
+	end

+	vain.widgets.terminal = footerm

+While this particular is pretty useless, you may come up with something clever.

-For this to work, the directory `vain` must be located in the same directory as your `rc.lua`.
+Furthermore, the directory `vain` must be located in the same directory as your `rc.lua`.

 	$ pwd